Arkleseisure/chess-bot/README.md

-# Gotham Chess bot
+# Chess bot

-Chess engine coded in c, with UI using the python pygame library If you want to download a version to play with, this will work on Windows: https://drive.google.com/drive/folders/1vCnzwUARBz3m_jzsfWfNYJDO8Gg9NO6R?usp=sharing Download the entire "Gotham_bot" folder and run "main.exe" to test the engine out.
+Chess engine coded in c, with UI using the python pygame library If you want to download a version to play with, this will work on Windows: https://drive.google.com/drive/folders/1vCnzwUARBz3m_jzsfWfNYJDO8Gg9NO6R?usp=sharing Download the entire "Chess_bot" folder and run "main.exe" to test the engine out.

-Welcome to the Gotham Discord Chess bot project.
-If you're looking to help out, here is most of the information you will need (it's all the information I could think of and be bothered to write down, but I'm sure to have forgotten something).
-Also, you may need to ask me to help out with setting things up at first...
-I had quite a few troubles, so hopefully I can spare you some of those.

 ## Files:
 __Bits_and_pieces.py__: Used for various functions which may be useful in multiple places